The Context: It’s Easy to Forget

 I’m one of those busy guys who likes always being involved in something…everything…all the time!
 My drive to be busy is complicated by the fact that I also have a somewhat forgetful personality.
 This combination tends to make it that I regularly forget to complete tasks that I had sincerely planned to complete, which drives my wife nuts!

 As a K-12 public school employee, I watched students grow up with this challenge.
-It’s probably no surprise that these kids, be it forgetful, lack of organization, lack of support, or whatever, tend to have low grades, fail to participate in many activities, and, all too frequently, become children who are often punished for failing to complete activities.
-Many of these students end up hating school and frequently become that “trouble-maker” as a way of defending themselves because they forgot!
+It’s probably no surprise that these kids, be they forgetful, lack organization, lack support, or whatever, tend to have low grades, fail to participate in many activities, and, all too frequently, become children who are often punished for failing to complete activities.
+Many of these students end up hating school and frequently become that “troublemaker” to defend themselves because they forgot!

 Far too often we develop organizational systems that don’t serve the students.
 Sometimes we need to support these systems in different ways.
 Bill helped me to see that some kids may just need a physical cue that serves as a reminder.
 Consider the student who regularly fails to complete assignments, return signed papers, or finish other activities, demonstrating the inability to remember tasks.
 Could a cue-based reminder system help?
 Perhaps the cue is a small token that they place in their pocket, a Round Tuit, reminding them each time they touch it that they need to complete a task.
 Tie a string around your finger and don’t forget!

-- Don’t do it for them – It is important that we work beside a student, helping them to develop a method to organize and remember tasks.
+- Don’t do it for them – We must work beside a student, helping them develop a method to organize and remember tasks.
 When a student is a poor reader, we write goals and teach them so they develop reading skills.
 This same mindset needs to be adopted when a student struggles with organization and remembering to complete tasks.
 We need to teach them, developing their skills so they are able to be independent.
 It’s always worth the time to teach!

 - Presume the positive – Far too often, especially with older children, we assume that they didn’t complete an assignment due to some defiant act when it is totally possible that it has more to do with a forgetful nature.
 By presuming the positive, we can turn things around for this student and help them to develop a system that works for them.

-- Consider supporting a student with Action Driven Education’s Accomod B59 – Use a cue-based reminder system to support the student’s ability to complete tasks.
+- Consider supporting a student with B59 – Use a cue-based reminder system to support the student’s ability to complete tasks.
 If a student is struggling to complete tasks, find a way to support them past their need so they are able to find and experience success.